Archaeology of the Extractive Industries

 The document will be available in a high resolution form in due course but it can be downloaded here in two parts, each about 5MB, in PDF format.

 This presents the results of an in-depth assessment of available historical and archaeological resources for all minerals, from copper through to building stone, drawing primarily on expertise within the voluntary sector.
 It provides background information on the geology, applied technology and the historic impact on infrastructure such as transport and settlement.

 The potentials for further study are identified and presented as a Research Agenda, to be used to develop priorities for future investigation.
 It also provides information that will assist in forming conservation and research strategies; highlighting the significance of the extractive industries as a cultural resource.

-A seminar to launch that publication is planned for Sunday 24th April 2016 at the Lion Saltworks, near Northwich in Cheshire - please contact Dr Peter Claughton (P.F.Claughton@exeter.ac.uk) for details on booking.
-A limited number of books are available to individuals for personal use at £15 (plus postage at £3) - contact Peter Claughton - or it can be download free as a PDF (details below).
+Only a limited number of books were available to individuals for personal use and those have now been distributed, however the publication can be download free as a PDF (details above).
 Copies have been distributed to Historic Environment Records and other archaeological bodies across the country and all our constituent organisations have a copy.

 As stated above, this is only the first stage of the process.
 We now have to work towards the implementation of the aims set out in the Research Agenda.
 We also have to address the priorities required to aid us in that task.
 This, the Research Strategy, will be developed over the next few years.